chinamike65/hugo-tuolesi/content/book4/book4en.md

 (2) A brief analysis of Pudgala's no-self

-7. Paramita of Convenience
+7. Paramita of Patience

-8. Paramita of Wish Wave
+8. Paramita of Truthfulness

-9. Paramita of Strength
+9. Paramita of Determination

 10. Paramita of Wisdom